 And my own story?
 Well, God continues to write in the details He planned a long time ago.
-My story continues to unfold, line by line, page by page, and chapter by chapter.
+My story unfolds, line by line, page by page, and chapter by chapter.
 I’m now Nana to four precious grandchildren and my sweet husband is Papa.
-Together we run a mini farm with chickens, a garden, and an orchard, my way of carrying on the legacy handed down to me by the summers on my grandparents’ farm.
+Together we run a mini-farm with chickens, a garden, and an orchard, my way of carrying on the legacy handed down to me by the summers on my grandparents’ farm.

-While I’m still not guaranteed another heartbeat, as long as I have the ability to do so, I will continue to write.
+As long as the Lord wills, I continue to write.
 Then some day, when this earthly part of my story ends, I’ll run to the arms of my waiting Savior and the ultimate “happily-ever-after” ending I’ve longed for my entire life.